|

 king post tube in the turret assembly sheared off, resulting in a catastrophic

-The king post tube was top welded to the turning column, which is what supports
+failure.
+A typical turret assembly The king post tube was top welded to the turning column, which is what supports

 the base of the boom.
 The lower plate of the turning column was welded around